ctb/titus-blog/src/how-do-errors-modify-dbg-connectivity.rst

 average number of new nodes per step.

-If the graph is a linear graph with no branching, then each step will bring you two at most two new nodes.
+If the graph is a linear graph with no branching, then each step will bring you to at most two new nodes.
 If the graph is highly connected, then you can reach thousands or millions of nodes within a short distance.